 - Embrace social media.
 Not just for when you want to look for a job in the future, but leveraged properly will help further your career with your current employer.
 Get out there and pound some flesh.

 - Expand your skill set.
 Learn new skills at work, via classes or books.
-Keep learning so that your skill set does not pigeon hole you so much your skillset is not transferrable to any other department or company.
+Keep learning so that your skill set does not pigeonhole you so much your skill set is not transferable to any other department or company.

 - It used to be common advice to stash away 2 months salary in case of an emergency.
 Figure out how long it would take to find a new job in your particular discipline and industry and start preparing.
 Don’t be surprised if the stats in your industry push 7-9 -12 months depending on seniority.

 - Start getting healthy.
 Start eating right and exercising.
 People who are fit, feel better about themselves and it shows when they are working and when they interview.
 You don’t have to be a muscle-bound Mr. America, but looking and feeling healthy goes a long way and helps provide that certain jen ne sai quou.

 - Acquire a “networking/interview” outfit now when you can afford to do it right.
 Make sure you have enough of a current wardrobe to put your best foot forward through an interview loop.
 If you are unemployed and not able to afford a few outfits, you will be interviewing with an image you are not proud of and it will show.
 You don’t have to spend $1000’s or even $100’s.
 Make sure your look is current, your suit still fits perfectly and your shoes are polished.

 If you are HR, if you are an experienced person in your industry and have a strong network, you probably know people who are unemployed or underemployed.
 You don’t have to help everyone, but helping one person at a time will go a long way.
 Offering your network, your advice, your support goes a lot further than you can imagine.
 There is no greater reward then when someone who is unemployed says they landed a job and you were part of the process.

 Watch this documentary, learn, and lend a hand,